 About Us - Start: arts and wellbeing

 From our fully resourced centre at Brunswick House, members have access to some excellent facilities, including art and media studios, craft workshops and gardens.
+We also work in a number of community venues across Salford.

-It is here that professional tutors bring out the best in our members, so that they can grow in confidence, build self-esteem and become valued contributors to the wider community.
+It is from here that professional tutors bring out the best in our members, so that they can grow in confidence, build self-esteem and become valued contributors to the wider community.

 How getting creative improves mental health

-The creative activities we provide at Start have been successful in helping people overcome emotional difficulties and reach new heights.
+The creative activities we provide at START have been successful in helping people overcome emotional difficulties and reach new heights.
 The opportunity to be creative acts as a social outlet for our members as well as being a great way to learn new skills.
 It empowers them to express themselves more clearly and come to a better understanding of their place in the world and what they are capable of achieving.

 With this knowledge and confidence, our members go on to further training, volunteering and employment.
 Some have made extraordinary progress and have even come back to us in the role of tutor or mentor.
 It’s a measure of just how much our members can achieve once they summon up the courage to first walk through our door.